COVID-19 RELIEF INITIATIVES

 Our staff will be performing temperature screenings upon check-in.
 Should any child become ill during camp, they will be quarantined until they can be picked up.
 Any staff or participant must comply with CDC Guidelines before returning.

-**Program has ended and being transitioned to our Day Camp programs.
+**Program has ended and being transitioned to our Day Camp and Blended Learning programs.
 Thank you to all our First Responders for all your hard work during this crisis.**

 We can’t do this alone

 We understand the uncertainty right now is at an all-time high and the thought of donating to a non-profit seems a stretch.
 We want you to know, the money you are able to donate to us will go directly to funding our work around providing emergency childcare relief for hospital personnel so they can care for everyone else.

 If these critical workers cannot make it to work, their ability to care for people during this crisis is compromised.